A Gentle Introduction to Conformal Prediction and Distribution-Free Uncertainty Quantification: Examples of Conformal Procedures

 \subsection{Conformalizing Bayes}

 Our final example of conformal prediction will use a Bayesian model.
 Bayesian predictors, like Bayesian neural networks, are commonly studied in the field of uncertainty quantification, but rely on many unverifiable and/or incorrect assumptions to provide coverage.
 Nonetheless, we should incorporate any prior information we have into our prediction sets.
 We will now show how to create valid prediction sets that are also Bayes optimal among all prediction sets that achieve $1-\alpha$ coverage.
 These prediction sets use the posterior predictive density as a conformal score.
-The Bayes optimality of this procedure was first proven in~\cite{hoff2021bayes}.
-Because our algorithm reduces to picking the labels with high posterior predictive density, the PyTorch code will look exactly the same as in Figure~\ref{fig:teaser}.
+The Bayes optimality of this procedure was first proven in~\cite{hoff2021bayes}, and was previously studied in~\cite{wasserman2011frasian,melluish2001comparing}.
+Because our algorithm reduces to picking the labels with high posterior predictive density, the Python code will look exactly the same as in Figure~\ref{fig:teaser}.
 The only difference is interpretation, since the softmax now represents an approximation of a continuous distribution rather than a categorical one.

-Let us first describe what a Bayesian would do, given a Bayesian model $\hat{f}(X)_Y$, which estimates the value of the posterior distribution at label $Y$.
-If one believed all of the necessary assumptions---mainly, a correctly specified model and asymptotically large $n$---the following would be the optimal prediction set:
+Let us first describe what a Bayesian would do, given a Bayesian model $\hat{f}(y \mid x)$, which estimates the value of the posterior distribution of $Y_{\rm test}$ at label $y$ with input $X_{\rm test}=x$.
+If one believed all the necessary assumptions---mainly, a correctly specified model and asymptotically large $n$---the following would be the optimal prediction set:

-However, because we cannot make assumptions on the model and data, we can only consider $\hat{f}(X)$ to be a heuristic notion of uncertainty.
+However, because we cannot make assumptions on the model and data, we can only consider $\hat{f}(y \mid x)$ to be a heuristic notion of uncertainty.

 Following our now-familiar checklist, we can define a conformal score,

 which is high when the model is uncertain and otherwise low.
 After computing $\hat{q}$ over the calibration data, we can then construct prediction sets: